karlnapf/shogun-wiki/Example_Generation.md

 CSVFile train_labels("label_train.csv”)
 ```

 The alternative way of initialising a variable is by simply assigning the variable to some object (copying).
 Here you must also specify a name and a type for the variable.
-Below are to examples of this type of initialisation.
+Below are two examples of this type of initialisation.

 ```
 bool knn_train = knn.train()